idena-network/idena-docs/docs/iip/iip-6.md

 It is still possible for an Oracle voting to start the public voting phase without the quorum fulfilled by non-discriminated votes (after 2 rounds of secret voting), but the prolongation allows for more votes to be cast if the first round of secret voting does not gather enough non-discriminated votes.
 Due to the random nature of selecting committees, it is hard to set a hard requirement without running into problems.

-This soft fix allows for edge cases to acummulate enough non-discriminated votes.
+This soft fix allows for edge cases to accumulate enough non-discriminated votes.
 For example:
-- Ad review Oracle: quorum=3, votes=3, non_discriminated_votes=2 => It will be easy for this oracle to receive an additional vote for a complete quorum, because it only needs one vote.
+- Ad review Oracle: quorum=3, votes=3, non_discriminated_votes=2 => It will be easy for this oracle to receive an additional vote for a complete quorum because it only needs one vote.

-The benefits of these changes outweigh the additional computation required by counting mechanism and checks implemented.
+The benefits of these changes outweigh the additional computation required by the counting mechanism and checks implemented.

 ### Backwards Compatibility